A reliable order-statistics-based approximate nearest neighbor search algorithm: Implementation

 We now turn the naive basic algorithm into a {\em reliable} ANN search tool.
 The weak point in the basic version is the assumption that the NN is found {\em exactly} in the cone singled out by the query.
 This is quite likely if the dataset has a high density of points,

 as in the 2d example on the left of Fig.\ref{fig:lowhigh density}, much less so in the case of lower density, shown on the right.
 This latter plot shows how the NN may happen not to be in the query's cone, especially if the query lies near the boundary of the cone and not in the very center.
-This might look as an unfortunate and not very common case.
-However, this is very likely in high-dimensional spaces, especially at low density.
-In fact, even in the right plot the point density is actually quite high, while in most real-world applications densities in the order of $\rho$=1 or even lower are to be expected, in which case the NN may easily happen to be far from the query.
+This might look as a rare unfortunate case.
+However, in high-dimensional spaces, this is actually quite likely, especially at low density.
+As a matter of facts, even in the right plot the point density is actually quite high, while in most real-world applications densities in the order of $\rho$=1 or even lower are to be expected, in which case the NN may easily happen to be far from the query.
 Fig.\ref{fig:lowhigh density}, however, suggests also possible countermeasures, amounting basically in considering alternative bases (see the dash-dot lines on the right), obtained through rotation, or including also neighboring cones in the search.

-To make our OS-based search reliable we resort therefore to some expedients commonly used for LSH methods, enlarging the set of candidate points and exploring them with suitable priority.
+To make our OS-based search reliable we resort therefore to some typical expedients of LSH methods, enlarging the set of candidate points and exploring them with suitable priority.